 The creatures along the top border of Munster’s illustration are in fact animals from the Far North, but one bear-like animal gives pause for thought.
 ‘This creature is an insatiable glutton.
 By squeezing itself between trees it empties its belly and then rushes back to continue eating. … those that wear the skin sometimes become like the animal.’

 Munster’s ocean is crowded with sea creatures of monstrous appearance.
 There is the twin-spouted ‘Fish of the Devil’ which may ‘overturn ships unless frightened away by the sound of trumpets, or they may play with empty barrels thrown in the water, a game which amuses them greatly.’
 On the print, sailors can be seen frantically casting barrels into the water to distract the beast.

 Another annotation states that ‘there are crabs so large and strong they can kill a swimmer…’.
 If these illustrations are based on mariners’ tales it is a wonder that anyone in those days ever put to sea.

 As time passed, such gross exaggerations of man and beast became somewhat tamed.
 Tastes changed so that, as in the Map of the Northern Regions by Abraham Ortelius (1587) sea creatures became less horrifying and almost ‘dainty’.
 It is also curious that, as the borders of the known world widened, the monsters on maps were placed in increasingly more distant lands.
 A case, perhaps, of increasing general knowledge of the world reducing the scope for blatant bias.

-The information source for this article is Monsters in Maps, an article written by Anne Armitage in 1995 for America in Britain, the journal of the American Museum in Britain.
+The information source for this article is Monsters in Maps, an article written by Anne Armitage in 1995 for America in Britain.